Gipetto/andylynnparker.com/src/portfolio/method-power-foam.md

         Method Power Foam Dish Soap
 ---

-<h2>Power Foam Dish Soap</h2>
+## Power Foam Dish Soap

-<p>Back in 2013, Method was gearing up for the launch of its newest product, the instantly foaming, easy-to-spray, clean-your-dishes-on-the-spot Power Foam Dish Soap.
-To promote it, I wrote ad and product copy for a few touchpoints, including the homepage, product page, and two email newsletters.</p>
+Back in 2013, Method was gearing up for the launch of its newest product, the instantly foaming, easy-to-spray, clean-your-dishes-on-the-spot Power Foam Dish Soap.
+To promote it, I wrote ad and product copy for a few touchpoints, including the homepage, product page, and two email newsletters.

 {% from "portfolio.macro.njk" import gallery %}
 {{ gallery(assets) }}